Don’t go chasing waterfalls 'cause we’ve already done the chasing for you by rounding up the best this stunning state has to offer.

 King Leopold Conservation Park

 Borrow your dad’s swag, round up your mates and get ready for the ultimate road trip along the Gibb River Road in far north WA.
-Bell Gorge is a popular stop along the way, and for good reason—stunning cascading falls that are perfect for swimming.
+Bell Gorge is a popular stop along the way, and for good reason; stunning cascading falls that are perfect for swimming.
 Bring your own 4WD, the road to get there is pretty intense.

 El Questro Wilderness Park

-This jaw dropping spot is straight out of the Lion King.
-A 65 metre droplet waterfall is surrounded by cliffs and greenery.
+This jaw-dropping spot is straight out of the Lion King.
+A 65-metre droplet waterfall is surrounded by cliffs and greenery.
 To get there you have to hike for around one hour and then you can reward yourself with an unforgettable swim in the cool water underneath the falls.
 A natural thermal spring brings some welcome warmth in parts of the swimming hole.
-It’s remote—the nearest town is Kununurra 100 kilometres away, so pack plenty of snacks.
+It’s remote, the nearest town is Kununurra 100 kilometres away, so pack plenty of snacks.

 Round up the dog and get your waterfall fix without even having to leave Perth.
 At fifty metres high, these falls are beautiful and let you soak up sweeping views back across the city.
 A network of walking tracks will take you through the wildflowers to the foot of the falls.
 Pack a picnic or top off the day with lunch at one of the Hill’s best-hidden gems.

 No, I haven’t got my ‘horizontal’ and ‘vertical’ mixed up.
 This is the only place in the world where water falls sideways thanks to massive tidal movements hurtling through two narrow gorges in far north WA.
 The man himself, Sir David Attenborough called this spot Australia’s most unusual natural wonder.
 Take a tour from Derby or Broome and view from the air or be brave and experience the full force of the tides by boat.